qres/HowToSimtech/HowToSimTech.md

 <details><summary>nvprof</summary>

 Command line profiler for Cuda programs.
-You can also generate a file which can be imported to `nvvp` using `--analysis-metrics -o file`.
+You can also generate a file, which can be imported to `nvvp` using `--analysis-metrics -o file`.
 This helps with profiling a remote program.

- * You can output the profiling in CSV format using a common time unit using `--csv -u us`.
+ * You can output the profiling in CSV format with a common time unit using `--csv -u us`.
- * Profiling can be limited to specific kernels using `--kernels my_kernel` which applies to following `--analysis-metrics`, `--events` or `--metrics` options.
+ * Profiling can be limited to specific kernels using `--kernels my_kernel`, which applies to following `--analysis-metrics`, `--events` or `--metrics` options.
  * You can control the GPUs visible to your program by setting the environment variable `CUDA_VISIBLE_DEVICES`.
 Example: `CUDA_VISIBLE_DEVICES=0,2` masks out GPU 1.
 Run `nvidia-smi` to get the number of each GPU.

 </details>